eligosoftware/springAI_maven/README.md

 ### 🛠 Additional Resources
 - **[Ollama Local Installation](https://github.com/adjiap/local_ollama_powershell_setup)** Guide – Prepared by Adji Arioputro
 - **[This Repo's Fork](https://github.com/eligosoftware/springAI)** - Ilgar Rasulov - here i will work on the project  **[Spring AI Full Course with Projects](https://www.youtube.com/watch?v=9Crrhz0pm8s)**

+### Don't forget to create an .env file with the content near the pom.xml and select it in Run/Debug Configuration as Environment Variables:

+MY_MAGIC_KEY=<YOUR_OPENAI_KEY>